Matveibos/rails_answers_and_guides/docker_tutorial.md

           docker run -it --rm ubuntu:latest /bin/bash
         # if you want to get access to the already working container
           docker exec -it container_id /bin/bash
+3.1.
+How to add ruby to your docker container?

+        # go to the https://hub.docker.com/ and check the ruby image existing
+        # run the following command ( -it means - interactive )
+        docker run -it --rm ruby:latest /bin/bash

+3.2.
+How to run a ruby script from your computer inside the docker container?

+        docker run -it --rm -v "$(pwd)/my_script_name.rb:/home/another_name.rb" ruby:latest /bin/bash

 2. How to see logs after docker-compose up command?